 The Legal Regulation Committee was created as a permanent committee, which combined the functions of the Attorney Regulation Committee ("ARC") and the Unauthorized Practice of Law ("UPL") Committee.
-By rule, the Legal Regulation Committee ("LRC") comprises of at least nine volunteer members, including a Chair and Vice-Chair.
+By rule, the Legal Regulation Committee ("LRC") comprises at least nine volunteer members, including a Chair and Vice-Chair.
 At least six of the members must be attorneys admitted to practice in Colorado and at least two of the members must be non-attorneys.
 The LRC is the gatekeeper for all official disciplinary proceedings against respondent-attorneys.
 It considers reports prepared by Office of Attorney Regulation Counsel attorneys and determines whether reasonable cause exists to seek discipline.
 The LRC also considers, and enters into, investigation-level diversion agreements.
 The LRC also has jurisdiction over allegations concerning the unauthorized practice of law, and considers reports prepared by the Office of Attorney Regulation Counsel to determine whether formal proceedings should be initiated based on such allegations.

+Steven K. Jacobson, ChairAlison Zinn, Vice-ChairDiana David Brown

+Elsa Djab Burchinow

+Hetal J. Doshi

+Matthew A. Haltzman7

-Steven K. Jacobson, Chair Alison Zinn, Vice-Chair Diana David Brown Elsa Djab Burchinow Hetal J. Doshi David M. Johnson Martha Kent Anthony J. Perea John K. Priddy Kristin Shapiro Charles Spence
+David M. Johnson Martha Kent Anthony J. Perea8 John K. Priddy Jessica Schmidt9 Kristin Shapiro Charles Spence